 For specific instructions and warnings about the pillows in your bed always read the warning labels!

-For most pillows, you can combine ¼ cup of dish washing detergent, ¼ cup laundry detergent (liquid or powdered), and ¼ cup of washing soda.
+For most pillows, you can combine ¼ cup of The Difference Between Dish Soap and Dishwasher Detergent, ¼ cup laundry detergent (liquid or powdered), and ¼ cup of washing soda.
 Place the mixture with your pillows in your washer and wash at the highest spin cycle.
-Afterwards, place the pillows with 3 dryer balls in your dryer and let them dry up!
+Afterwards, place the pillows with How To Use Dryer Balls in your dryer and let them dry up!
 This will freshen up your pillows, get rid of stains and eliminate any lingering smells that you might find.

-Bonus tip: Never wash memory foam pillows in the washer!
+Bonus tip: How Do Washing Machines Work!
 Memory foam is incredibly difficult/impossible to dry!
 Better to read the instruction label or take it to a dry cleaner!